sollecitom/software-product-development-blog/content/posts/2024/2024-01-10-interdependencies-in-your-system-of-work.md

 ---
-title: "Interdependencies in your system of work"
+title: "Interdependencies in your system of work, and how not to evaluate software practices"
 categories: [ "system-thinking" ]
 tags: [ "system-thinking", "Agile", "effectiveness", "software-development", "extreme-programming" ]
 date: 2024-01-10T05:00:00
-draft: true
+draft: false
 ---

 I hear of people saying their team tried Trunk-Based Development, and decided they didn't find it beneficial after a couple of months.
 I'm not going to war about the benefits of Trunk-Based Development today, even if I do love this practice.